Updated on: May 26, 2025

 - Privacy cards.
 Provides virtual payment cards for masking your debit card number when making online purchases (available to US users only).

 - Masked email.
-Disguises your real email address behind a unique alternative email.
-This feature is delivered in partnership with Fastmail, and you need a Fastmail account to use it.
+Disguises your real email address behind a unique alternative email (paid add-on).

-1Password supports passkeys, too.
+1Password has done a great job of integrating passkeys.
 Passkeys are a convenient and safe alternative to traditional passwords.
 You won’t need to remember a username or password, and your login information won’t be stored on a physical server.
 All you need is a PIN or biometric data to log in.
-What’s excellent about 1Password is that it enables you to use passkeys to log into your vault.
-Not many password managers (even those supporting passkeys) offer this option.

 Bottom Line: